laruzzante/orthophile/README.md

 `cd workflow`

 Prepare an input file containing the list of species that you would like to include in the phylogeny, using this format (one species per row):
-`species_name,NCBI_taxonomy_ID`
+`NCBI_taxonomy_ID, species_name`
 where 'species_name' can be any name you want to associate to that species, followed by a comma and its corresponding NCBI Taxonomy identifier.
+Any white spaces in the species names should be replaced by underscores ('_').

 Edit the configuration file **config.yaml** (specify your orthologous group selection parameters and RAxML parameters).